ArasLabs/lc-based-props-and-fields/README.md

 >For current projects, please visit the new Aras Community Projects page on the updated Aras Community site: http://community.aras.com/projects

+>The updated version of this project is here: https://github.com/ArasLabs/property-advanced-validation

 # Life Cycle Based Properties and Form Fields

 Latest version: r1-0.
 Adds the definition of generic property checks base on life cycle state of an item. it also add a report to show the results of these checks